-I am a PhD candidate in Princeton University's Department of Politics and the joint degree program in Social Policy at the Woodrow Wilson School of Public and International Affairs.
-My research focuses on voter responses to diversity and migration in high-income democracies.
-I draw on insights from behavioral economics to develop theories of political conflict over ethnic identity, as well as test their implications using experiments and other design-based approaches.
-My dissertation examines the unlikely role of altruism in popular anti-immigration preferences, and under what conditions voters would accept increasing immigration (see my job market paper).
-My work has been published in American Political Science Review and Conflict Management and Peace Science, supported by the Mamdouha S. Bobst Center for Peace and Justice, and received an award from the World Association for Public Opinion Research.
+I am a Postgraduate Research Associate in the Department of Politics at Princeton University.
+I received my joint Ph.D. in Politics and Social Policy from Princeton University in January 2019.
+My research focuses on public and policy responses to diversity and migration.
+Drawing on insights from behavioral economics, I develop theories of political conflict over group identity and inequality, as well as test their implications using experimental and quasi-experimental approaches.
+As a part of this agenda, my dissertation examines under what conditions voters would accept increasing immigration (see my job market paper).
+My other work has been published in American Political Science Review and Conflict Management and Peace Science.

 I can be reached at akustov [at] princeton [dot] edu.